imanirak/tour-of-heroes/README.md

-# Angular Tour of Heroes Tutorial
+# Angular Tour of Heroes

 Welcome to the Angular Tour of Heroes tutorial!
 This tutorial is designed to guide you through building a simple application that showcases the fundamentals of Angular.
 By the end of this tutorial, you'll have created a basic "Tour of Heroes" app that lets you manage a list of heroes.